pourya-momtaz/CHL5230-Datathon1/README.md

 Furthermore, our linear regression analysis produced promising results.
 When height and weight were included as features, the linear regression model demonstrated a low Mean Squared Error (MSE) of approximately 1.0023 and a high R-squared (R2) score of approximately 0.9792.
 This outcome suggests that the model effectively predicts BMI when height and weight are considered.
 However, upon removing these factors, the linear regression model's performance declined significantly, with an elevated MSE of approximately 48.1323 and a negative R-squared score of approximately -0.0011.
 This drastic contrast underscores the strong correlation between BMI and height/weight, highlighting their fundamental role in BMI prediction.

 In summary, our findings emphasize that BMI is highly correlated with height and weight, while other features in the dataset have limited influence on BMI prediction.
 Height and weight are the primary drivers of accurate BMI predictions, and their exclusion from the analysis can significantly compromise model performance.
 These insights underscore the importance of considering height and weight when assessing body mass index and provide valuable guidance for future analyses in this domain.

+# Assumptions and Future Directions

+While our analysis provides valuable insights, it is essential to acknowledge certain assumptions and potential areas for future exploration:

+1. **Data Source Variability**: Our analysis focused on specific datasets related to obesity and lung cancer risk factors.
+Future research could incorporate data from diverse sources and populations to enhance the generalizability of findings.

+2. **Feature Engineering**: Further feature engineering and the incorporation of additional variables may improve BMI prediction and clustering outcomes.

+3. **Bias Considerations**: Future analyses should carefully consider and address potential biases, including gender imbalances, to ensure robust and equitable results.

+4. **Additional Predictive Models**: Exploring alternative machine learning models and techniques may offer new perspectives on BMI prediction and feature clustering.

 # Individual Contributions
 - Pourya Momtaz: Led the group in terms of the overall structure, inluding coding; conducted the overall explanatory analysis and the modelling parts.